leogiraldimg/az900-exam-preparation/README.md

   - Anything you can deploy in Azure via an ARM template can be provisioned through DevTest Labs
   - Management team can restrict how many labs can be created, how long they run, and so on

+#### Analyze the decision criteria

+- Do you need to automate and manage test-lab creation?
+- Are you building open-source software?
+  - Regarding source-code management and DevOps tools, what level of granularity do you need for permissions?
+  - Regarding source-code management and DevOps tools, how sophisticated does your project management and reporting need to be?
+  - Regarding source-code management and DevOps tools, how tightly do you need to integrate with third-party tools?

 ### Choose the best tools for managing and configuring your Azure environment

 ### Choose the best monitoring service for visibility, insight, and outage mitigation